jakobwesthoff/green_rust/README.md

 # Green Rust

-**Note:** This is a work in progress, which isn't finished yet.
-It implements the basic structure needed, but is missing some polishing and optimization.

 ## About

 Green Rust is a captivating console application that showcases a mesmerizing matrix-inspired waterfall animation of characters.